PurrNet/PurrDocs/guides/steam-setup/connect-with-steam.md

 ﻿# Connect with Steam Using the Steam Transport Greetings!

 So you want to make a multiplayer Steam game, and you're looking to get started with PurrNet?
 You've come to the right place!
-My name is Judsin, and I'm going to show you how to connect with your friends over Steam so that you can get started testing today!
+My name is [Judsin](https://github.com/Spell-Bound-Studios), and I'm going to show you how to connect with your friends over Steam so that you can get started testing your game today!
 I will do my best to be extremely clear and provide you with screenshots every step of the way.
 Before we begin, let's clarify what this document is and is not below:

 #### This is:
 ✔️ A guide on how to use the Steam Transport\
-✔️ A resource for how you can leverage PurrNet and connect with your friends over steam
+✔️ A resource for how you can leverage PurrNet and Heathens to connect with your friends in Unity over Steam

 #### This is not:
 ❌ A guide on how to use a lobby\